oracle/fastr/documentation/dev/ffi.md

 # Sharing data structures from Java with the native code

-Every subclass of `RBaseObject` abstract class, notably `RVector<ArrayT>` subclasses, may have a so called `NativeMirror` object associated with it.
-This object is created once the `RBaseObject` is passed to the native code.
-Initially FastR assigns a unique number (ID) to such `RBaseObject` and keeps this
-ID in the `NativeMirror` object, the ID is then passed to the native code as opaque pointer.
-The native code then may call R-API function, e.g. `Rf_eval` passing it an opaque pointer, this transitions back to Java and FastR finds `RBaseObject` corresponding to the value stored in the opaque pointer and passes this `RBaseObject` the FastR implementation of `Rf_eval` in `JavaUpCallsRFFIImpl#Rf_eval`.
+Every subclass of the `RBaseObject` abstract class, notably `RVector<ArrayT>` subclasses, may have a so called `NativeMirror` object associated with it.
+This object is created once the `RBaseObject` is passed to native and then used as a representation for the original `RBaseObject`.
+Initially FastR assigns a unique number (ID) to such `RBaseObject` and keeps this ID in the `NativeMirror` object, the ID is then passed to the native code as opaque pointer.
+The native code then may call a R-API function, e.g. `Rf_eval` passing it an opaque pointer, this transitions back to Java and FastR finds the `RBaseObject` corresponding to the value stored in the opaque pointer and passes this `RBaseObject` to the FastR implementation of `Rf_eval` in `JavaUpCallsRFFIImpl#Rf_eval`.
 Note that any opaque pointer can only be obtained using R-API function, e.g. `allocVec`, which up-calls to Java and FastR creates `RBaseObject`, corresponding `NativeMirror` with ID and passes that as the opaque pointer back to the native code.

 Every subclass of `RMaterializedVector` can be materialized into native memory.
 In such case, its `data` field that normally holds a reference to the managed data, e.g. `int[]`, is set to `null` and its `NativeMirror` object will hold address to the off-heap data as a `long` value.